A Video of completed project

 I will use this picture as a rough guide for the balance piece.
 I hope to find some vintage and antique pieces to use in the design.
 My plan is to make it a bit more steampunk than the balance piece pictured above.

 I have been working on the balance piece over the last few weeks.
 I started by making the scale that runs along the top of the balance.
 For this I used a 1 inch by 0.09 inch brass strip cut to length.

 Using the mill I was able to accurately mark 20 locations along the bar.

 There are ten marks each away from the center.
 The two outside marks will be directly over the pans when they are hung on the balance.
 A 0.1 gram weight resting on the top of the beam will add 0.01 grams per marker when it is slid along the balance.
 If slid to the other way it will subtract 0.01 grams per mark.

 A 1/4 inch by 1/4 inch brass rod was cut to length and will serve as a support for the bottom of the scale.

 The base was milled to fit the scale section.

-A quarter inch steel piece was used to make a jig that will allow accurate indexing for labeling the marks on the scale from 0 to 10 from the center each way.
+A quarter inch steel plate was used to make a jig that will allow accurate indexing for labeling the marks on the scale from 0 to 10 from the center each way.

-A small slot was milled into the piece that fit the number stamp.
+A small slot was milled into the piece that fits the number stamp.

 This slot will just fit the number stamping tool shown here.